shivshankardayal/An-Angle-in-Trigonometry/source/height-and-distance.rst

      shadow on the wall where it meets the horizontal ground is :math:`\frac{2a}{c}\sqrt{b^2 + 2bc}`.

-169. The extremity of the shadow of a flag-staff which is :math:`6` m high and stands on the top of a pyramid on a square base, just reaches the side of the bsae and is distant :math:`x` and :math:`y` ft. respectively from the ends of that side; prove that the height of the pyramid is :math:`\sqrt{\frac{x^2 + y^2}{2}}.\tan\alpha - 6`, where :math:`\alpha` is the elevation of the sun.
+169. The extremity of the shadow of a flag-staff which is :math:`6` m high and stands on the top of a pyramid on a square base, just reaches the side of the base and is distant :math:`x` and :math:`y` ft. respectively from the ends of that side; prove that the height of the pyramid is :math:`\sqrt{\frac{x^2 + y^2}{2}}.\tan\alpha - 6`, where :math:`\alpha` is the elevation of the sun.